Alphonse Mellot - Côtes Charité Les Pénitents Chardonnay 2020

 Jancis Robinson

-"The Loire is probably not the first place one would look for a full-bodied Chardonnay, but don't miss out on this rich and complex bottle from the Côtes de la Charité, a little-known IGP on the border between the Loire and Burgundy.
+"The Loire is probably not the first place one would look for a full-bodied Chardonnay, but don’t miss out on this rich and complex bottle from the Côtes de la Charité, a little-known IGP on the border between the Loire and Burgundy.
 The Mellot family has been making wine in the Loire for generations and is best known for its Sancerres.
-Here, they demonstrate their ability to produce both Chardonnay and Sauvignon Blanc with equal skill, crafting a ripe expression of the white grape in a style reminiscent of the New World—featuring generous notes of pineapple and tropical fruits, a certain creaminess from barrel fermentation and aging on the lees, as well as a concentrated minerality that hints at its origins. ” (Decanter 2024)
+Here, they demonstrate their ability to produce both Chardonnay and Sauvignon Blanc with equal skill, crafting a ripe expression of the white grape in a style reminiscent of the New World—with generous notes of pineapple and tropical fruits, a certain creaminess from barrel fermentation and aging on the lees, and a concentrated minerality that hints at its origins. " (Decanter 2024) (Wine shipped without a capsule)

 Buy your Alphonse Mellot wines at the best price in a private sale!